kubernetes-sigs/kueue/site/content/en/docs/reference/labels-and-annotations.md

 Used on: Kueue-managed Jobs.

 The label key of the job holds the name of the pre-built workload to be used.
+The intended use of prebuilt workload is to create the Job once the workload is created.
+In other scenarios the behavior is undefined.

 ### kueue.x-k8s.io/priority-class